For help unlocking the full version and connecting to Google Calendar please see the "Desktop Guide"

 Q: How do I delete all my Duplicates using the Desktop Software?

-Q: My Calendar is not in Google Calendars - can I still use GCalToolkit to remove duplicates and edit my calendar?
+Q: My Calendar is not in Google Calendar - can I still use GCalToolkit to remove duplicates and edit my calendar?

 A: Yes.
-If you are use Outlook®, iCal, Sunbird or any smartphone (such as iPhone, Blackberry or Droid) that can sync to Google, then set up 2-way sync between your calendar and Google Calendars to take advantage of the power of GCalToolkit - this means that you can delete duplicates, mass edit, mass delete, search/replace etc. in ANY CALENDAR SOFTWARE using GCalToolkit.
-Please see Google Sync or gSyncit (Outlook only) for more information on how to sync with Google Calendars.
+If you are use Outlook®, iCal, Sunbird or any smartphone (such as iPhone, Blackberry or Droid) that can sync to Google, then set up 2-way sync between your calendar and Google Calendars to take advantage of the power of GCalToolkit - this means that you can delete duplicates, mass edit, mass delete, search/replace etc. in other calendar software using GCalToolkit as long as it will sync, or you can import the calendar to Google Calendar.
+Please see Google Sync for more information on how to sync with Google Calendars.

 Alternatively, if you have an iCal (.ics) or .csv calendar file with duplicates that you need to remove, or multiple events that you need to delete, simply import the file into a blank Google Calendar, then use GCalToolkit to remove the duplicates, or edit/delete multiple events.
 When you are finished, export the result as a new iCal (.ics) file to be imported into whichever software you choose to use.